 As usual, I’m largely going to let he piece speak for itself.
 One thing I like about it is its use of dialog.
 For some reason, most poems eschew dialog entirely, and I think poetry misses out on a useful device by avoiding it.
 Musically it’s a mode that the LYL Band visits often, combining organ or piano with electric guitar.
 I play the guitar part on my Jaguar, a guitar that was once associated with “surf music” but has since had a revival in indie-rock circles.
 I play it often because its short scale and spring-softened action are friendly to my arthritic fingers.

-To hear Christ and the Soldier, click on the gadget that should appear below.
+To hear Christ and the Soldier, click on the gadget that should appear below, but some ways of viewing this blog won’t show it.
+In those cases, this highlighted hyperlink is another way to play the performance.